-Prospectivity had been identified in the Late Jurassic and the technical studies, post- award, focused on seismic reprocessing, remapping and petroleum charge studies, enabling improved delineation and risking of the prospects.
+Prospectivity was identified in the Late Jurassic and the technical studies undertaken since award were focused on seismic reprocessing, remapping and petroleum charge studies.
+The completed work programme improved the delineation and risking of the prospects.

-Further to a farm out campaign undertaken in the early part of 2016, JOG and CIECO completed on the 7th October 2016 a sale and purchase agreement (“SPA”) with Statoil (U.K.) Limited (“Statoil”), a leading multinational oil and gas company, for the farm-out to Statoil of, in aggregate, a 70 per cent. working interest in UK Seaward Licence P2170, Blocks 20/5b and 21/1d (the “P2170 Licence”) located in the UK Central North Sea.
+Further to a farm out campaign undertaken in the early part of 2016, JOG and CIECO completed, on the 7th October 2016, a sale and purchase agreement (“SPA”) with Statoil (U.K.) Limited (“Statoil”), a leading multinational oil and gas company, for the farm-out to Statoil of, in aggregate, a 70 per cent. working interest in Licence P.2170.

-As a condition of the farm-out, Statoil funded all costs up to US$25 million in respect of the first exploration.
-JOG retained an 18 per cent. interest, of which 10 per cent. continued to be carried by CIECO, pursuant to a pre-existing arrangement between the parties, and CIECO retained a 12 per cent. interest.
+Post completion of the Farm-out, Statoil funded all costs up to US$25 million in respect of the first exploration well.
+The Company retained an 18 per cent. interest, of which 10 per cent. continued to be carried by CIECO, pursuant to the pre-existing arrangements between the parties, through the first two wells to be drilled in the Licence, and CIECO retained a 12 per cent. interest.

-Subsequently, Statoil confirmed to the OGA that a well to test the Verbier prospect will be drilled in 2017.
-Both JOG and CIECO have confirmed participation in the well.
-A site survey was acquired during October – November 2016 and well planning is underway.
+Subsequently, Statoil confirmed to the OGA that a well to test the Verbier prospect would be drilled in 2017.
+Both JOG and CIECO confirmed participation in the well.
+A site survey was acquired during October – November 2016 and well planning was completed.

-On 27th March 2017, JOG announced an independent assessment of resource estimates in relation to UK Seaward Licence P2170, Blocks 20/5b & 21/1d has been completed by ERC Equipoise Ltd (“ERCE”).
+On 27th March 2017, JOG announced that an independent assessment of resource estimates in relation to Licence P.2170, Blocks 20/5b & 21/1d had been completed by ERC Equipoise Ltd (“ERCE”).

 - Contingent Resources relating to discovery well 20/5a-10Y identified